51 Causality and the Kramers-Krönig Relations

 to find

-Remember now that ε ω = ε ω , so ε ω is even, ε ω is odd and we can put positive and negative frequencies together,
+Remember now that so is even, is oddand we can put positive and negative frequencies together,

 that can be added.)

 It's worth relating these equations to our model of the dielectric in terms of a set of oscillators.
-Think about the complex function ε z in the neighborhood of one of the poles, it's proportional to
+Think about the complex function in the neighborhood of one of the poles, it's proportional to

 Physical Significance of the Kramers-Krönig Equations

-And, the reason we can write these equations at all is that ε ω is analytic as a function of a complex variable in the upper half plane.
+And, the reason we can write these equations at all is that is analytic as a function of a complex variable in the upper half plane.

 But that's true for all physical processes, in particular the response of an atom, a nucleus or an elementary particle to an ingoing wave.
 And any of these systems can be modeled in terms of oscillators.
 The scattering of one elementary particle off another is described in terms of a scattering matrix: a matrix rather than a simple function because there are multiple outcomes possible.
 Each possible outcome is a scattering matrix element, just a function of energy (and possible angular momentum) and these functions obey Kramers-Krönig equations.
 They have similar behavior to that shown above, and resonances correspond to excited states of the particle, that is, unstable heavier particles.
 For particle scattering, the analogue of the refractive index is the phase shift of the wave function, so measuring these phase shifts can indicate the presence of resonances, other particles, at different energies.